rhyslwells/Data-Archive/content/standardised/Data Modeling.md

 Data modelling ensures that data is logically structured and organized, making it easier to store, retrieve, and manipulate in a database.

+The modelers job is to wisely choose an underlying model that reflects the reality of nature, and then use data to estimate the parameters of the model.

 Workflow of Data Modeling:
 1) [[Conceptual Model]]
 2) [[Logical Model]]